JonathanKantor/School-Clubs-App/README.md

 1. Run the app using the command 'flutter run'.

 # Contributing
-We welcome contributions to enhance the functionality and user experience of this application.
+I welcome contributions to enhance the functionality and user experience of this application.
 Please feel free to open an issue or submit a pull request with your suggestions.

 # License
 This project is licensed under the MIT License.